Bowel Cancer

 Investigation

-Patients in need of endoscopic therapy, such as polypectomy (removal of polyps), endoscopic hemostasis, as well as expansion and stent placement have higher risk of serious complications such as intestinal obstruction and bleeding.
+Patients in need of endoscopic therapy, such as polypectomy (removal of polyps), endoscopic hemostasis, as well as stent placement and deployment have higher risk of serious complications such as intestinal obstruction, intestinal perforation, and bleeding.

 Surgery

-Poor healing of surgical wound of the bowel may lead to peritonitis and sepsis.
+Poor healing of surgical wound between the reconnected bowel (i.e. the anastomosis) may lead to peritonitis and sepsis.
 Inflammation and urinary dysfunction may also happen.
-However, it is worth noting that the more commonly used minimally surgery for bowel cancer has greatly reduced the risk of complications in recent years.
+However, it is worth noting that with increasing use of minimal-invasive surgery for bowel cancer, such complications have greatly reduced in recent years.

 Adjuvant therapy

-Common side effects of radiotherapy and chemotherapy include: fatigue, vulnerable to infection or bleeding, loss of appetite, nausea and vomiting, hair loss, constipation or diarrhea.
+Common side effects of radiotherapy and chemotherapy include: fatigue, susceptibility to infection or bleeding, loss of appetite, nausea and vomiting, hair loss, constipation or diarrhea.
+Supportive medication can help in reducing the severity of such side effects.

 8